oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The following works have been identified as relevant to the analysis of cross-device flows:

  * In "Formal analysis of self-issued OpenID providers" [@Bauer2022], the protocol of [@OpenID.SIOPV2] was analyzed using the Web Infrastructure Model (WIM).
 The WIM is specifically designed for the analysis of web authentication and authorization protocols.
 While it is a manual (pen-and-paper) model, it captures details of browsers and web interactions to a degree that is hard to match in automated models.
 In previous works, previously unknown flaws in OAuth, OpenID Connect, and FAPI were discovered using the WIM.
 In the analysis of a cross-device SIOP V2 flow in [@Bauer2022], the request replay attack already described in Section 13.3 of [@OpenID.SIOPV2] was confirmed in the model.
 A mitigation was implemented based on a so-called Cross-Device Stub, essentially a component that serves to link the two devices before the protocol flow starts.
-This essentially creates a trusted device relationship as described in (#trusted_devices).
+This can be seen as an implementation of a trusted device relationship as described in (#trusted_devices).
 The mitigation was shown to be effective in the model.
  * In "Security analysis of the Grant Negotiation and Authorization Protocol" [@Helmschmidt2022], an analysis of a draft of the Grant Negotiation and Authorization Protocol (GNAP) [@I-D.ietf-gnap-core-protocol] was performed using the Web Infrastructure Model.
 The same attack as in [@Bauer2022] was found to apply to GNAP as well.
 In this case, a model of a "careful user" (see (#user_education)) was used to show that the attack can be prevented (at least in theory) by the user.
- * In "The Good, the Bad and the (Not So) Ugly of Out-of-Band Authentication with eID Cards and Push Notifications: Design, Formal and Risk Analysis" [@Pernpruner2020], Pernpruner et al. formally analysed an authentication protocol relying on push notifications delivered to an out-of-band device to approve the authentication attempt on the primary device (Backchannel-Transferred Session Pattern, (#btsp)).
+ * In "The Good, the Bad and the (Not So) Ugly of Out-of-Band Authentication with eID Cards and Push Notifications: Design, Formal and Risk Analysis" [@MPRCS2020], Pernpruner et al. formally analysed an authentication protocol relying on push notifications delivered to an out-of-band device to approve the authentication attempt on the primary device (Backchannel-Transferred Session Pattern, (#btsp)).
 The analysis was performed using the specification language ASLan++ and the model checker SATMC.
 According to the results of the analysis, they identified and defined the category of *implicit attacks*, which manage to deceive users into approving a malicious authentication attempt through social engineering techniques, thus not compromising all the authentication factors involved; these attacks are aligned with the definition of Cross-Device Consent Phishing (CDCP) attacks.
-(TODO: Add references to mitigations once included in the draft.)
- * In "An Automated Multi-Layered Methodology to Assist the Secure and Risk-Aware Design of Multi-Factor Authentication Protocols" [@Pernpruner2023], Pernpruner et al. defined a multi-layered methodology to analyse multi-factor authentication protocols at different levels of granularity.
-They leveraged their methodology to formally analyse a protocol relying on a QR code that has to be scanned on a secondary device to approve the authentication attempt on the primary device (User-Transferred Session Data Pattern, (#utsdp)).
-Given the results of the analysis, they proposed some practical mitigations either to prevent or reduce the risk of successful attacks.
-(TODO: Add references to mitigations once included in the draft.)
+ * In "An Automated Multi-Layered Methodology to Assist the Secure and Risk-Aware Design of Multi-Factor Authentication Protocols" [@PCRSM2023], Pernpruner et al. defined a multi-layered methodology to analyze multi-factor authentication protocols at different levels of granularity.
+They leveraged their methodology to formally analyze a protocol relying on a QR code that has to be scanned on a secondary device to approve the authentication attempt on the primary device (User-Transferred Session Data Pattern, (#utsdp)).
+Given the results of the analysis, they proposed some practical mitigations either to prevent or reduce the risk of successful attacks, such as those described in (#user_education) and (#request-binding).